List of Hannah Montana characters: Rico Suave

 Rico Suave (Moisés Arias) is the young manager of "Rico's Surf Shop," a concession stand located on the beach near the Stewarts' home.
-Rico's Surf Shop is known for being very organised; Much more organised than Malibu and Seaview.
+Rico's Surf Shop is known for being very organized, much more organized than Malibu and Seaview.
 He most commonly interacts with Jackson, his employee, despite the fact that Rico is several years younger.
-In the second season he also attends school with Miley, Lilly, and Oliver.
+In Season 2 he also attends school with Miley, Lilly, and Oliver.
 Rico is the only main character unaware of Miley's double life.

 Rico's first appearance is in "It's My Party and I'll Lie if I Want To", the fifth episode of Hannah Montana.
 He makes a total of five appearances in that season as a recurring character.
-His popularity led to his becoming a main character beginning with season two.
-All together, Rico has appeared in 58 episodes.
+His popularity led to his becoming a main character beginning with Season 2.
+Altogether, Rico has appeared in 58 episodes.
 He also makes a brief appearance in the film Hannah Montana: The Movie during Lilly's birthday party bash exploding through her cake.
 Although Rico does not know Miley's secret, he appears partly out of character in the episode "He Could Be the One" as an omniscient narrator who is aware of the secret.
 In this role Rico acts apart from the story.
 In the episode "Get Down Study-udy-udy", Rico had almost discovered Miley's secret according to the steps, the song used in the "Bone Dance" created by Miley and her voice.
 When Miley reveals herself on television as Hannah, Rico is shocked and horrified that he could not see the obvious, unable to talk to anyone afterward.

 Rico comes from a very wealthy Latino family.
 His billionaire parents are often mentioned but never seen.
-He has a sister, a brother named Mateo (Mateo Arias), a cousin named Teresa, and an Australian/Mexican cousin nicknamed "Angus" whose real name is Alejandro Nuñez Gonzalez Uberto Sifuentes (Moisés Arias).
+He has a sister, a brother named Mateo (Mateo Arias), a cousin named Teresa, and an Australian/Mexican cousin nicknamed "Angus" whose real name is Alejandro Núñez González Umberto Sifuentes (Moisés Arias).